 Men were not the only ones who played at games of chance, women placed their bets as well and the sight of petticoats at the table was normal.
 Many women played, dealt, or ran their own houses; this choice of profession offered them the opportunity to attain monetary independence and social stature.
 One of the most famous was Eleanore Dumont, known more crudely in her later years as “Madame Mustache.”
 Miss Dumont ran several different houses throughout her career in Nevada, Idaho, Montana, and South Dakota.
 Another, Alice Ives, started gambling after the death of her husband.
 Known more popularly as Poker Alice, she was a readily recognized figure in the west for her nearly 40-year-long career.
 Kitty LeRoy made use of her sex appeal and flamboyant personality as well as great gambling ability to become a force of nature in Deadwood.
 She had multiple husbands and did not hesitate to get rid of men once she tired of them.
 Perhaps they were lucky because Kitty also had a reputation for shooting men as well.

 The popular stereotype of the frontier gambler presents a tall, thin male wearing a mustache.
-He is well groomed and wears a tailored suit, usually of black.
-Frequently having a southern background, the frontier gambler is presented as a gentlemen in manner and custom and is concerned with maintaining his honor.
+He is well-groomed and wears a tailored suit, usually of black.
+Frequently having a southern background, the frontier gambler is presented as a gentleman in manner and custom and is concerned with maintaining his honor.
 The gambler possesses a calm demeanor and is cool under pressure, but when crossed instantly becomes a cold-blooded killer.

 The persistent presence of gambling in western mythology shows a strong association with the risk-taking and chance that were involved both in coming to the west and in everyday life there.
 In a sense, those who chose to leave their lives and come west were taking a huge gamble just to begin with.
 Gambling is also strongly associated with extralegal activity and to have that activity practiced so frequently suggests a popular association of the west with a state of lax legal and moral codes.